 This cult-favorite is a 100% natural bentonite clay mask derived from volcanic ash, making it rich in minerals.
 It comes in powder form in a big tub and only a few teaspoonfuls are needed to make an effective mask.
 It’s highly recommended to mix with apple cider vinegar, which reacts well with the powder clay and essentially turns it into a sponge that absorbs any excess oil and sucks out all impurities.
 The result?
 A brighter and tighter canvas.
 Because the clay is so potent, use this mask as a deep treatment once or twice a week when you need a major skin boost.

-Best for Sensitive Skin: Origins Original Skin Retexturizing Mask
+Best for Sensitive Skin: Origins Original Skin Retexturizing Mask With Rose Clay

 A milder clay, pink clay is a combination of red and white clay and is ideal for fussy skin.
 The microfine powder is a super gentle polisher without tugging on dragging on delicate skin.
 Apart from its fun millennial pink shade, the mask itself is infused with exfoliating jojoba beads and Canadian willowherb, a natural skin soother.
 After use, skin feels more even and pores look smaller.
 Apply all over the face, avoiding the eye area, and let it work its magic for ten minutes.